stefanescu/FasterDD2/README.md

 # FasterDD2
-Simple Darkest Dungeon 2 speed mod
+Simple Darkest Dungeon 2 speed mod using MelonLoader

 Using this for myself, thought i'd share.
 Adds 2 buttons top left which can speed up or slow down 1x-3x.